Lakshmi150/interview-questions-mock/README.md

 - **explain head start command**
   - a "head start" command could be a script or container entry point that performs initialization tasks, such as setting up configuration files, loading initial data, or preparing dependencies, before the main application components start.
+- **Define Prometheus Monitoring**
+   - Prometheus Monitoring is an open-source monitoring and alerting toolkit focused on gathering metrics from applications and infrastructure components.
+It stores collected data in a time-series database, allowing users to query and visualize performance metrics, and set up alerts based on predefined conditions
+- **Define Virtual Machine**
+  - A virtual machine (VM) is a software-based emulation of a physical computer, capable of running an operating system and applications.
+It allows multiple virtual instances to run on a single physical machine, enabling efficient resource utilization and isolation between different environments or workloads
+- **Explain Virtualization**
+  - Virtualization is the process of creating a virtual representation of something, such as a server, storage device, network, or operating system.
+In computing, it typically refers to creating virtual instances of hardware or software environments, allowing multiple virtual entities to run independently on the same physical hardware.
+This enables efficient resource utilization, scalability, and isolation between different computing environments.
+- **Explain SSH Inventory File**
+  - An SSH inventory file is a text file that lists the details of multiple servers or devices accessible via SSH (Secure Shell).
+It typically includes information such as the hostname or IP address, port number, username, and optionally authentication keys or passwords.
+This file is commonly used in automation scripts or tools to perform batch operations or manage configurations across multiple remote systems via SSH.
+- **Explain Ansible Tower**
+  - Ansible Tower is a web-based user interface and management tool for Ansible, an open-source automation platform.
+It provides a centralized platform for automating infrastructure tasks, including deployment, configuration management, and orchestration.
+With Ansible Tower, users can define, schedule, and monitor Ansible jobs, manage inventories of hosts, and control access through role-based permissions.
+It enhances the scalability, security, and ease of use of Ansible automation across organizations
+- **What are Cloud Related Providers .
+Explain?**
+- **Explain KPI’s**
+  - KPIs are metrics used to measure the performance and success of specific activities or processes in achieving organizational objectives.
+- **Define Terraform**
+  - Terraform is an open-source Infrastructure as Code (IaC) tool developed by HashiCorp.
+- **How can We Provisioning the Active Directory**
+  - You can provision Active Directory using tools like PowerShell scripts, Active Directory Administrative Center (ADAC), or deployment tools such as Microsoft Deployment Toolkit (MDT) or Windows Deployment Services (WDS).
+Additionally, you can automate the provisioning process using configuration management tools like Ansible or infrastructure as code tools like Terraform
+- **Explain the Working Process of Devops tools**
+  - DevOps tools automate collaboration, code integration, testing, deployment, and monitoring throughout the software development lifecycle.
 - **Explain Azure Infra Structure**
    - Azure infrastructure consists of data centers, regions, availability zones, resource groups, virtual machines, and networking services, providing the foundation for deploying and managing cloud-based applications and services.